 Focus On Comfort

 There are a lot of ways to add extra comfort to your guest room.
 For starters, don’t be afraid to add lots of extra pillows in order to pamper your guests.
 Always include an extra blanket or two in the room even if it’s summer.
-Your guests might want to wrap up in lighter layers while they’re working at night or when they get up to make themselves a drink.
 Make sure you invest in good bedding as well.
-You can learn about “down proof” fabric which could be the difference between a regular bed and something comforting and memorable.
+So, consider learning more about “down proof” fabric which could be the difference between an ordinary bed and something comfortable.

 Give Them Storage Space